jonathanbossenger/block-theme-course/module-02/02-Creating-Primary-Templates.md

 ## Template Content

 As mentioned in the first lesson of this module, you will be building the templates for a this theme, based on the Twenty Twenty Three theme.

-The designs for the [Twenty Twenty Three](https://www.figma.com/community/file/1139275543113752375) theme contain a template design for each of the primary templates, as well as a full style guide, so that you can create a theme that matches the design.

-> Make sure to make a copy of the designs to your personal Figma account (you can create a free account if you don't already have one) and take a look at each of the designs in the Base Theme.

 ![Twenty Twenty Three Designs](/images/module-02/lesson-02/twenty-twenty-three-design.png)